-.4 emergency modes, for instance, fire, flooding or others emergency conditions affecting the safety of the unit;
+.4 emergency modes, for instance, fire, flooding or others emergency conditions affecting the FPU safety;

-.5 other modes in compliance with arrangement and purpose of the unit, for example:

-living quarter operation (for manned SPM); taking-in of fuels and supply;
+.5 other modes in compliance with arrangement and purpose of FPU, for example: living quarter operation (for manned SPM), taking-in of fuels and supply.

-routine maintenance
+routine maintenance.